David Villar Player Props: Giants vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 29th in the league with a collective 7.1 strikeouts per nine innings.
+- The Tigers pitching staff ranks 28th in MLB with a collective 7.3 strikeouts per nine innings.

-- The Tigers have the 29th-ranked team ERA across all league pitching staffs (5.97).
+- The Tigers have a 5.88 team ERA that ranks 29th among all league pitching staffs.

-- Tigers pitchers combine to surrender 23 total home runs at a clip of 1.8 per game (second-most in baseball).
+- The Tigers allow the second-most home runs in baseball (25 total, 1.8 per game).

-- Lorenzen will take the mound to start for the Tigers, his first this season.
+- Boyd (0-1) makes the start for the Tigers, his third of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 31-year-old righty started the game and went six scoreless innings against the Oakland Athletics.
+- His last appearance came in relief on Saturday when the left-hander tossed 2/3 innings against the San Francisco Giants while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.